lennardevertz/ethWarsaw2024/README.md

   </a>
   <h3 align="center">Crypto Trading Copilot</h3>
   <p align="center">
-Supercharging your browsing experience with actionable trading insight
+Supercharging your browsing experience with actionable trading insights
   </p>
 </div>

 ## Benefits

-- Copy-trade top-performing traders directly from their Twitter or Farcaster profiles with just one click.
+- Copy-trade your favorite traders directly from Twitter or Farcaster with just one click
-- Get actionable trading insights based on your interests

 ## Tech Stack